Projects

 • Site photos, access constraints, utility status, and schedule pressure

-• Known scope split across civil, electrical, modular, maintenance, and handover work
+• Known responsibility split across civil, electrical, modular, maintenance, and handover work

 Routing Details